Frozen String Literals and Immutability in Ruby

-The frozen_string_literal pragma addresses this — and introduces immutability as a side effect.
-Understanding when and why to use it will make your Ruby code faster and your intent clearer.
+Frozen string literals give you a way to make those literals immutable.
+The frozen_string_literal pragma addresses that concern, and understanding when and why to use it will make your Ruby code faster and your intent clearer.

 Place # frozen_string_literal: true at the very top of a Ruby source file: